claracruet/PCIL_selection_pipeline/Phenotype_filter_example.md

 Identify PCIL (+) lines carrying an introgression that fully spans the target gene, restricting the search to lines that meet the selected phenotypic criterion.

-Here we will use the 'global_available_ids' to filter to those lines we identified having our phenotypes
+Here we will use the `global_available_ids` to restrict the search to lines meeting the phenotype criterion.
 ```r
 # running pcil_pos
 pcil_positives<- select_pcil_positive(pcil_data = pcil_data,